-The boards of appeal are independent of the Office in their decisions and they are bound only by the European Patent Convention.
+The Boards of Appeal are independent of the Office in their decisions, and they are bound only by the European Patent Convention.

-The members of the boards are bound only by the European Patent Convention (Article 23(3) EPC).
-According to the Convention, in their decisions the members of the boards are not bound by any other instructions whatsoever, whether from the President of the Office or from the national authorities or from any other party.
-The office of member of the boards of appeal is comparable to that of a judge of a national court which reviews decisions of administrative bodies.
+The members of the Boards are bound only by the European Patent Convention (Article 23(3) EPC).
+According to the Convention, in their decisions the members of the Boards are not bound by any other instructions whatsoever, whether from the President of the European Patent Office or from the national authorities of the Contracting States to the European Patent Convention or from any other party.
+The office of member of the Boards of Appeal is comparable to that of a judge of a national court which reviews decisions of administrative bodies.

 Vacancies are advertised inside the European Patent Office (EPO) and externally.

 Based on the results of the selection procedure, a committee establishes a list of suitable candidates for the President of the Boards of Appeal, who in turn proposes a candidate to the European Patent Organisation's Administrative Council, which either accepts or rejects the candidate in accordance with the provisions laid down in the European Patent Convention.

 The Technical Boards, of which there are currently 28, and the Legal Board deal with appeals filed against decisions reached by the departments of first instance during and after the patent grant procedure, that is decisions of the Receiving Section, the Examining and Opposition Divisions, and the Legal Division.

 In most cases the Technical Boards are competent, and they decide mainly on questions relating to the granting of and opposition to European patents under the European Patent Convention, but not on questions of patent infringement.

 Where a granted European patent is opposed, the competent Technical Board may reject the opposition (the patent is maintained as granted), maintain the patent as amended, or revoke the patent.